sap-tutorials/Tutorials/tutorials/teched-2016-8/teched-2016-8.md

 [ACCORDION-BEGIN [Step 1: ](Enable beta services)]

-Since the SAP Translation Hub service is currently in beta release, you need to verify your HCP account is configured for enabling beta services.
+Since the **SAP Translation Hub** service is currently in beta release, you need to verify that your HCP account is configured for enabling beta services.

+Log into [SAP HANA Cloud Platform](https://account.hanatrial.ondemand.com) by opening the following URL in a new tab: https://account.hanatrial.ondemand.com

-Log into your [HCP account](https://account.hanatrial.ondemand.com), click on the **Europe (Trial)** link, then click on the **pencil** icon next to your account ID.
+Make sure you are using the **Europe (Trial)** landscape, then click on the **pencil** icon next to your account ID.

 ![Accounts settings](te-2016-8-01.png)